About the Shoreline Mapping Initiative

 Shoreline Mapping Results:

-• Community Reports to explore key findings from communities on the East Coast of Vancouver Island.
+• Community Reports to view localized shoreline assessments from several communities on the East Coast of Vancouver Island.

-• Coastal Adaptation Reports to learn about strategies employed at the local governments scale in the Capital Regional District and Islands Trust regions.
+• Coastal Adaptation Reports to learn about strategies employed at the local governments scale in the CRD and Islands Trust regions.

 Resilient Coasts for Salmon Layers: